 We can call this approach, which is open, in principle, to various ideological perspectives, a “pluralist” approach.
 It does not assume there is one best answer to our social dilemmas and is willing to consider many answers, none of which may be wholly right or wholly wrong.

-Most textbook definitions of political ideology proceed more or less in this vein (e.g., Heywood, 2021; Ball, Dagger, and O’Neill, 2020; Wetherly, 2017; Geoghegan and Wilford, 2014; Sargent, 2008).
+Most textbook definitions of political ideology proceed more or less in this vein (e.g., Heywood, 2021; Ball et. al, 2020; Wetherly, 2017; Geoghegan & Wilford, 2014; Sargent, 2008).
 And they generally agree that a political ideology will contain the following elements:

 Political ideologies always, therefore, combine ideas about politics with an emphasis on action.
 We may thus define a political ideology as a configuration of concepts that describes and assesses the social world with an eye to mobilizing people for action.
 Every ideology explored here is a widely shared belief system containing the three ingredients sketched above.